 Director, Business Development, Georgeson LLC

 Brigid Cremin Rosati is a director of business development at Georgeson, pursuing strategic opportunities and cultivating key relationships for the firm.
 She consistently develops programs to generate awareness around the importance of effective proxy solicitation strategies and the positive impact that good corporate governance has on the overall business.
 Brigid also works directly with clients to manage and optimize shareholder engagement programs, focusing on the ways improved investor relations and communications help companies meet business goals.

 At Georgeson, Brigid is a lead contributor to the Annual Corporate Governance Review, a report containing definitive proxy season data and analytics.
-During her tenure with the firm Brigid has also managed a team of proxy services administrators.
-She has discussed key proxy issues at a roundtable event in partnership with Pepper Hamilton LLP.
-Brigid currently co-manages the summer internship program for the firm and was featured in an IR Magazine article about the success of the firm’s internship program.
+During her tenure with the firm, which began in 2013, Brigid has managed a team of proxy services administrators.
+She currently oversees the summer internship program, and was featured in an IR Magazine article about the success of the program.

-Brigid is a member of the Financial Women’s Associate (FWA), the Society for Corporate Governance and the National Investor Relations Institute (NIRI): New York Chapter NextGen Association.
-She is also involved with the Lower East Side Girls Club NY, serving as an Angel Alliance board member as well as a mentor.
+Brigid is a member of the Financial Women’s Association (FWA), the Society for Corporate Governance, the National Investor Relations Institute (NIRI): New York Chapter NextGen Association, and the Council for Institutional Investors (CII).

 Brigid received her BA in Art History from the College of the Holy Cross in Massachusetts.
 She has also completed courses at New York University in the topics of integrated marketing and corporate governance.

 Senior Managing Director, Georgeson LLC

 Christopher Dowd advises companies on complex corporate governance and equity compensation issues as a Senior Managing Director at Georgeson.
 He draws on 30 years of experience consulting with Fortune 500, small- and mid-cap corporations as well as an in-depth understanding of ISS voting policies and institutional guidelines to successfully navigate even the most challenging proxy situations for Georgeson clients.

 Notable M&A transactions Chris has participated in include: